The Joker's Wild: Bonus Round ("Face the Devil")

-The wheels now contained 12 slides each, displaying various amounts of money ($25, $50, $75, $100, $150, and $200).
-One wheel contained a slide depicting a caricature of a devil.
-If the devil did not appear on a spin, the total of the displayed amounts was added to the pot.
-The object was to score $1,000 or more without spinning the devil; doing so won the money accumulated plus a prize package worth anywhere between $3,000 and $5,000.
-Spinning a natural triple automatically awarded the prize package, along with either $1,000 or the total in the pot plus the value of the triple, whichever was greater.
-(For example, a contestant who had $850 and spun a triple of $100's would receive $1,150.)
-If the devil came up, the round ended and the contestant lost the accumulated money.
-After every safe spin, the contestant had the option to stop and keep the money won up to that point.
-Contestants who chose this option were often invited by the host to take an unofficial spin to see if the devil would have come up next.
+The wheels now contained 12 slides displaying various money cards ($25, $50, $75, $100, $150, and $200, respectively), and one wheel contained a card with a picture of the devil.
+To win the bonus round, the champion had to score $1,000 or more without spinning the devil card, and as long as money cards appeared in all three windows on each spin, the total amount of the cards spun was added to the champion's running total, and he/she could either continue spinning and risk the money earned thus far or stop and take the money.
+If the devil card appeared during any of the champion's spins, the bonus round ended and he/she lost their money, but if the champion scored $1,000 or more without spinning the devil card, he/she won the money accumulated plus a prize package valued between $3,000 and $5,000.
+Spinning a natural triple was worth an automatic win, along with either $1,000 or the total in the pot plus the value of the triple, whichever was greater depending on the champion's total at that point (ex: if a contestant scored $850 and then spun a $100 natural triple, he/she won the bonus round with $1,150).
+Contestants who chose to stop and take the money were often allowed to take an unofficial spin to see if the devil would have come up next.
 For the 1974–75 CBS daytime episodes, as well as the first six syndicated seasons, the same prize package was at stake for the entire show until won, but this was changed to a different prize package in each bonus round for the final three seasons.

 In late 1974 on CBS, a special "Lucky $100" symbol appeared on each of the bonus reels.
 If a contestant spun all three of these symbols in one turn, they won not only the prize package and the $1,000, but also a $3,000 cash bonus and a trip around the world worth approximately $7,000.
 The bonus increased by $100 per day until it was won or the combined value of the bonus and trip reached $15,000.
 After the extra prizes were claimed, the Lucky $100 symbols were removed and the bonus game reverted to its standard format.
 It was also during this time that audience members were selected to play the bonus game.